informalsystems/tendermint-rs/docs/spec/lightclient/detection.md

 #### **[LCD-IP-PEERSET]**

-Whenever the detector observes misbehavior of a full node from the set of Secondaries it should be replaced by a fresh full node.
+Whenever the detector observes *detectable misbehavior* of a full node from the set of Secondaries it should be replaced by a fresh full node.
 (A full node that has not been primary or secondary before).
+Detectable misbehavior can be
+- a timeout
-This includes in particular the case where *h'* is different from *LightStore.LatestVerified()* but *h'* is not a fork.
+- The case where *h'* is different from *LightStore.LatestVerified()* but *h'* is not a fork, that is, if *h'* is bogus.
+In other words, the secondary cannot provide a sequence of light blocks that constitutes proof of *h'*.